Skip to main content

 Contrary to popular opinion, having a baby does not "cure" endometriosis.
 The health care team at the BC Women's Centre for Pelvic Pain & Endometriosis have knowledge and experience working with endometriosis and infertility; please ask them if you have any concerns.

 Gynaecologists who are experienced in working with endometriosis may be able to offer a preliminary diagnosis of endometriosis based on symptoms, pain mapping exams, and/or ultrasound findings.
-However, the only way to definitively diagnose endometriosis is through a surgical procedure called a laparoscopy.
+At our centre we offer advanced dynamic pelvic ultrasound which can allow the detection and diagnosis of advanced stages of endometriosis (deep disease and/or endometrioma cysts in the ovaries).
+We can also diagnose other associated painful conditions such as adenomyosis.

 Laparoscopy is a surgical procedure in which a small telescope-like instrument is inserted into the abdomen through a few tiny incisions.
 It is a minimally invasive type of surgery (MIS) that is used to diagnose and treat various conditions, including endometriosis.
 The surgeons at our clinic are specially trained to provide excisional laparoscopy for the removal of endometriosis.